 Child welfare caseworkers need to know how technology supports their practice, priorities, and daily work.
 Otherwise, it’s just another obstacle standing in the way of their mission to help kids and families.

 Our new Human Services Huddle video series is designed to help you connect the dots through feature previews and use cases that show exactly how our tools help caseworkers help others.

-Keep reading for a preview of how Traverse, our cloud-based content management software for child welfare, supports kinship and trauma-informed care—two things we know caseworkers want to learn more about.
+Keep reading for a preview of how Traverse, our cloud-based document management, forms management, and mobility software for child welfare, supports kinship and trauma-informed care—two things we know caseworkers want to learn more about.
 After you’ve read the brief overview, watch the full videos to learn more.

 MAKING KINSHIP LAST

 Identify possible caregivers and positive supports to keep kids as close to family as possible.

 Ensuring support from the right people in a child’s life is imperative for a child’s well-being.
 However, when hundreds of people are mentioned in a case, it is hard, if not impossible, to identify that one familiar face, friendly shoulder, or trustworthy connection who can provide support exactly when and how the child needs it.